 General and administrative expenses consist primarily of salaries and related costs for employees in executive, finance and administration, corporate development and administrative support functions, including stock-based compensation expenses and benefits.
-Other significant general and administrative expenses include legal and accounting services, expenses associated with obtaining and maintaining patents, the cost of various consultants and occupancy costs.
+Other significant general and administrative expenses include insurance, accounting and legal services, expenses associated with obtaining and maintaining patents, the cost of various consultants and occupancy costs.